meerkat-manor/rediOps/guide/dependency.md

    This enables you to locate the details if you have a central database.
 2. Protocol: The protocol that connects to the downstream component
 3. URL: The resource location.
 This has different meanings for each protocol

+Like all sections, there is guide reference which can give further information on how the section can be used.

 ## OBC or JDBC